jimmoffitt/developer_advocate.blog/guides/RTsandQTs.md

 https://twitter.com/SnowBotDev/status/925390480744923136

 In some ways Quote Tweets can be thought of as a special kind of Retweet.
-They retain information about the user who posted the Tweet being quoted, as well as the user who Quoted them.
+They retain information about the user who posted the Tweet being quoted, as well as the user who Quoted them and added new content.

-{Need to discuss retweet and quote counts and describe which ones include both...}

-### Extended Tweets

-### Tweets up to 280 characters

 # How to match on Retweets and Quote Tweets <a id="match" class="tall">&nbsp;</a>